U-Company/golang-clients/README.md

 example, you need prometheus to all services.
 This logic can be added to any parser.
 Perhaps a minimal changes in the parser / service code is required (add arguments for initialization, for example).
 * Instead of classic client, we separate logic and request.

+# Notice

+We use [implement](https://github.com/U-Company/python-clients) the same client for python